gamblevore/speedie/Documentation/Perry.md

 Each of these features was designed expertly and to a high degree of care.
 For example:

-> The tabbed interface, lets you work on multiple projects at once!
+* The tabbed interface, lets you work on multiple projects at once!
 This lets you see if a change in one project, breaks other projects.
 This is useful if you are creating a library that many projects of yours use, and want to be quickly warned if the change breaks other projects of yours.

-&nbsp;
-> The inbuilt todo list, is available by clicking on your current project's tab.
+* The inbuilt todo list, is available by clicking on your current project's tab.
 Clicking again returns you.
 I find this invaluable for my project management.
 This means your todo-list is always at-hand.
 Really vital.

-&nbsp;
-> The quick file-finding feature, is accessed via Cmd-D (control-D on Linux).
+* The quick file-finding feature, is accessed via Cmd-D (control-D on Linux).
 This brings up a list of files that contain the name.
 You can also paste file-paths in there, to see all the files in that folder.